LaunchCodeEducation/lchs/src/chapters/html/tags.rst

 the editor, but it appears on the same line on the web page.
 However, the heading and paragraph elements appear on separate lines.

-The reason behind this involves the default behavior for each HTML element.
+The reason behind this involves the default behavior of different HTML elements.
 There are two display behaviors:

 #. **Block-level elements** always begin on a new line, and they take up the
    full width available.
 Any content in these elements stretches out as far as